Black Caesar (pirate): The legend

 He began taking on more pirates over time and soon was able to attack ships on the open sea.
 He and his crew were often able to avoid capture by running into Caesar Creek and other inlets between Elliot and Old Rhodes Key and onto the mangrove islands.
-Using a metal ring embedded in a rock, they ran a strong rope through the ring, heel the boat over, and hide their boat in the water until the patrol ship or some other danger went away.
+Using a metal ring embedded in a rock, they ran a strong rope through the ring, heeled the boat over, and hid their boat in the water until the patrol ship or some other danger went away.
 They might also lower the mast and sink the ship in shallow water, later cutting the rope or pumping out the water to raise the boat and continue raiding.
 It is thought that he and his men buried 26 bars of silver on the island, although no treasure has ever been recovered from the island.

 He reputedly had a harem on his island, having at least 100 women seized from passing ships, as well as a prison camp where he kept prisoners in stone huts hoping to ransom them.
 When leaving the island to go on raids, he left no provisions for these prisoners and many eventually starved to death.
 A few children reportedly escaped captivity, subsisting on berries and shellfish, and formed their own language and customs.
 This society of lost children gave rise to native superstition that the island is haunted.

 Caesar's Rock, one of three islands located north of Key Largo, is reportedly named after him, as is a channel there called Caesar's Creek.

 The myths surrounding Black Caesar's time in the Florida Keys cannot be verified by period sources.
 Elements of the legends surrounding Black Caesar can be traced to literary inventions such as the 1798 play “Blackbeard, or The Captive Princess” and the 1922 novel “Black Caesar’s Clan.”